This post may contain affiliate links. Please read our disclosure policy.

 Jello Ice Cream

-As it turns out, the moment my kids and I finished making this Jello Ice Cream, I knew our lives would never be the same!
 Not only is this better than any rainbow sherbet I’ve ever had, it was simple to make and you can even customize the flavors using whatever Jello variety you like.

 People will never believe you actually made this with Jello.
 It looks incredible, tastes like heaven, and is actually fun to make.
 Not to mention: it’s incredibly easy to make.